sethmwebi/expo-router/README.md

 # Expo Router Example

-experiment with new expo router
+experimenting with new expo router